adamlundrigan/zf-2-for-1/README.md

 * Better README / installation instructions and improved installation process (plus compatibility with composer)
 * The view helper implementation should be set up to handle `__invoke()` properly
-* We could attach to the route event and actually dispatch ZF2 if the request isn't for ZF1
-* We could create a ZF1 controller plugin for the service manager, possibly.
 * Whatever else you might think of.

 I accept pull requests. :)